 Then, we needed to get to know our users.
 We observed the user feedback to understand where the pain points were.

 To help with the user flow, we created 2 user personas based on our research, a Financial Representative and a Client Services Associate.
 These two positions represent the primary occupations that would be interacting with our solution.
-Both have familiarity with backend tech products, yet they have different years of experience in the finical world.
-James would be doing more of the cold calling to potential clients and trying to get sales, while Kim would be compiling prospective clients for James to reach out to.
+Both have familiarity with backend tech products, yet they have different years of experience in the financial world.

 With knowledge of the users’ and clients’ needs, we had a clear idea of what was desired from both.
 This allowed us to push forward into the creation of the new Lead Suspect Management system.